bbauska/UC-Davis-JS-Basics/readme.md

 height="1.896207349081365in"}![](./images2/media/image162.png){width="3.5in"
 height="1.896207349081365in"}

-<p>I&apos;m going to come back here and I&apos;m going to add, **Windows Alt Shift
+<p>I&apos;m going to come back here and I&apos;m going to add, <b>Windows Alt Shift
-A**.
+A</b>.
 And that will comment that.
 It&apos;ll put a comment around something that I&apos;ve selected.
 Down here I&apos;m going to make a variable for colors equals square bracket, quote, red.
 Green Blue Yellow I&apos;m going to make a variable var selected color Equals colors, square bracket and we&apos;ll